Getting your Trinity Audio player ready...

-Take your Sugar levels regularly
+Take your Sugar levels regularly!

 If you have high blood sugar, take your insulin at the same time every day.
 And if it’s too late, take two units of insulin right after meals so that there will be no delay in taking medication.

-Don’t skip breakfast
+Don’t skip breakfast!

 Eating breakfast helps stabilize blood sugars.
 Even though it’s recommended to eat five small meals each day, some research shows that a big breakfast improves glycemic response.

 Drink plenty of liquids

 Avoid drinking alcohol and caffeine because they dehydrate the body.
 In addition, avoid using coffee grinders and soda bottles since both contain carbonated beverages.

-Eat fruits like apples, bananas, watermelon, oranges, etc…
+Eat fruits like apples, bananas, watermelon, oranges, etc.

-These foods are rich in potassium and fibre and help increase the flow of urine.
+These foods are rich in potassium and fiber and help increase the flow of urine.
 This means they help reduce swelling and keep fluid retention down.

-Stay away from junk food
+Stay away from junk food!

 Junk food is full of sodium and can raise your blood pressure.
 Try to limit yourself to eating salty foods like potato chips, French fries, and other processed snacks.